 Over the years of buying performance baseball and softball bats we gathered a number of tricks along the way.
 We share with you three general categories that can save you several thousands of dollars over the years.
 Consider this the how-to of best bang for your buck on a bat.

 You might also like our new baseball bats article.

 Secret #1: Buy Used Only Sometimes

 One obvious idea is to save some dough is to buy a previously used bat.
-Sites, like ebay, often have used bats up for auction at remarkable discounts.
-But those discounts come with a cost in the name of no warranty, damaged goods and dealing with novice sellers.
-Despite these and other legit reasons to not buy used, here are a few insights to consider when pulling the trigger on a ‘used’ bat.
+Sites, like ebay, always have used bats up for auction and almost always for appealing deals.
+But those discounts come with a cost named no warranty, damaged goods and dealing with novice sellers.
+Despite these and other legit reasons to not buy used, here are a few insights to consider when pulling the trigger on a 'used' bat.

 Secret #2: When?
 Timing is EVERYTHING & Last Year's Model

 No matter if you're buying new or used, the market prices for bats fluctuate.
 The price curve almost always bottoms out a few days and weeks before manufacturers release their new version of the bat.
 For baseball this is the last few weeks of July through August.
 Fastpitch is closer to June.